jenkinsci/bitwarden-credentials-provider-plugin/README.md

 [![GitHub release](https://img.shields.io/github/release/mwdle/bitwarden-credentials-provider-plugin.svg?label=release)](https://github.com/mwdle/bitwarden-credentials-provider-plugin/releases/latest)

-The **Bitwarden Credentials Provider** is a [Jenkins](https://jenkins.io) plugin that dynamically exposes the items in your [Bitwarden](https://bitwarden.com/) personal vault as a native Jenkins credential.
-It allows pipeline authors to access any secret on the fly by its name or ID, without requiring an administrator to manually create or sync credentials in the Jenkins UI.
+The **Bitwarden Credentials Provider** is a [Jenkins](https://jenkins.io) plugin that dynamically exposes items from a **Bitwarden Password Manager** vault (including self-hosted [Vaultwarden](https://github.com/dani-garcia/vaultwarden)) as native Jenkins credentials.
+It allows pipeline authors to access any secret on the fly, without requiring an administrator to manually create or sync credentials in the Jenkins UI.

-> [!NOTE]
-> This plugin is designed specifically for the **Bitwarden Password Manager** product (or self-hosted [Vaultwarden](https://github.com/dani-garcia/vaultwarden)) and operates on **personal vaults**.
-> It does **not** integrate with the separate enterprise product **Bitwarden Secrets Manager**.
+This plugin integrates with personal vaults and organizations within the Password Manager product.
+It does **not** support the separate enterprise product, **Bitwarden Secrets Manager**.

 ## Table of Contents